Maaxboon/alu-shell/basics/README.md

-I am learning Shell basics
+I am learning Shell basics which is an introduction to programming using ther terminal